Supermagnum/heatsink/readme.txt

 One for up, one for down.
 I also has another switch to start the pump.
 It has 2 relay outputs, one activates if the coolant temperature goes over 30 degrees Celsius for a set time.
-It can be used to activate a buzzer to signal out of ice. https://github.com/Supermagnum/heatsink/tree/main/firmware
+It can be used to activate a buzzer to signal out of ice.
+It also puts out the wanted temperature, sensed temperature and current pump pwm to a 4 line lcd screen. https://github.com/Supermagnum/heatsink/tree/main/firmware